sourcegraph/handbook/content/departments/engineering/dev/career-development/framework.md

 Promotions from one level to another are considered in our twice-yearly talent review.
 An in-band compensation increase (while staying at the same level) can happen at any time, in recognition of exceeding expectations in your current level without having yet met the expectations of the next level.

-To learn more, see ["Considerations for promotion" in our talent review process](talent-review-process.md#considerations-for-promotion).

 ## IC1 - IC6 Framework

 <style>